- Our Story

 Anemia Implementation Science Initiative

-The Uganda Anemia Implementation Science Initiative (ISI) seeks to improve the implementation of iron-folic acid (IFA) supplementation through undertaking an implementation science (IS) approach.
+The Uganda Anemia Implementation Science Initiative (ISI) improved the implementation of iron-folic acid (IFA) supplementation through undertaking an implementation science (IS) approach.
 Anemia ISI activities are nested within the URC USAID Regional Health Integration to Enhance Services in East Central Uganda Activity (RHITES-EC) Project.

 - Assess national- and district-level bottlenecks to effective IFAS.
 Stakeholders in the IFAS service delivery and supply chain systems came together at a national-level bottleneck analysis workshop in October 2018 to prioritize bottlenecks in each system.
 Priority bottlenecks in the service delivery system included poor health education in antenatal care and low rates of male involvement in ANC.
 In the supply chain systems, bottlenecks revolve around recurrent stock-outs of IFAS due to poor quantification procedures.

 - Conduct two implementation research studies based on the priority bottlenecks.
 Research questions will focus on the current implementation of antenatal health education and quantification and assessing how the use of QI approaches changes health education and stock-outs and hopefully uptake and utilization of IFA.
 Implementation research studies commenced in mid-2019.

 - Integrate the evidence from the implementation research studies into anemia prevention programs and policy.
 Evidence uptake activities will occur throughout the project with key members of the core team communicating important findings to policymakers and program managers.
 At the end of the project, an evidence-sharing meeting will be held to ensure that all information from the two implementation research studies, as well as the bottleneck assessments, are widely shared and utilized.